Suracki/residentmystery/README.md

 /game/start -> Game landing/start page<br>

 <img src="readme/homepage.png" alt="homepage">
 The game's home page.
-Allowing users to start/login, register a new user, or request a password reset<br>
+Allowing users to start/login, register a new user, or request a password reset<br><br>

 <img src="readme/gameplay.png" alt="gameplay">
 Example gameplay screen; exploring a room.
-The room's description and contents are visible, items and other interactions are displayed as links<br>
+The room's description and contents are visible, items and other interactions are displayed as links<br><br>

 <img src="readme/management.png" alt="management">
 Example game management screen.
-Lists objects currently in game data, can be filtered by object type/<br>
+Lists objects currently in game data, can be filtered by object type/<br><br>

 <p align="right">(<a href="#top">back to top</a>)</p>